neo-technology/morpheus-examples/README.md

 ## Templates

 These are abstract dataflow programs with imagined datasets, and aim to showcase more advanced usage of federated Cypher queries.

+## License and copyright

+All resources in this repository are copyright (c) Neo4j Sweden, AB.
+The content is available for use under the terms specified in the Neo4j Pre-Release Software Agreement; please see LICENSE for details.